Glittering Bangkok - Half Day Tour

 What better way to start a tour of Bangkok than heading right to the (some may say quite literal) soul of the city?
 The City Pillar Shrine was constructed in 1782, when King Rama I moved the capital of Thailand from Thonburi to Bangkok.
 Many such pillars can be found in Thailand, and ancient beliefs say the shrine houses the city's guardian spirit.

 Make your way to Tha Tien, Bangkok's oldest market which was once the delivery port for supplies for the palace.
-The market is still bustling, and specialises in dried fish and marine produce.
-Wind your way past the stalls, and take the opportunity to try some local speciality snacks.
+The market is still bustling, and specializes in dried fish and marine produce.
+Wind your way past the stalls, and take the opportunity to try some local specialty snacks.

 After a short ferry ride across the river, visit Wat Arun, also known as the Temple of the Dawn.
 The temple's main tower is one of the most iconic sites on the Chao Phraya, and up close you can see the intricate mosaics made with Chinese porcelain, which encase the exterior of the tower.
 Climb the pagoda to take in amazing views back across the river to the Grand Palace.